 TGax editor: Change the text of 10.3.2.11.3 as follows:

-10.3.2.11.3 MU acknowledgement procedure for an UL MU transmission
+10.3.2.11.3 Acknowledgement procedure for an UL MU transmission

 When receiving multiple frames from more than one STA that are part of an UL MU transmission (Clause 9.42.2) and that require an immediate acknowledgement, an AP may send multiple BlockAck frames (or ACK frames) in an OFDMA HE MU PPDU or a Multi-STA BlockAck (M-BA) frame.
+Multi-STA BlockAck transmissions are allowed in a non-HT (duplicate) PPDU, HT PPDU, VHT PPDU, HE SU (including HE extended range SU) PPDU and OFDMA HE MU PPDU.
 After a successful reception of an UL frame requiring acknowledgment, transmission of the DL acknowledgement shall commence after a SIFS, without regard to the busy/idle state of the medium.

-The example of DL OFDMA BA shown in Figure 10-ax5 (An example of a TXOP containing an UL MU transmission with an immediate DL MU transmission containing unicast BlockAck frames acknowledging the frames received from the respective STAs), and example for Multi-STA BlockAck frame acknowledgement to a UL MU PPDU is given in Figure 10-ax6 (An example of a TXOP containing UL MU transmissions with an immediate Multi-STA BlockAck (M-BA) frame acknowledging the MPDUs that were correctly received from each STA.
-The UL MU transmission may be OFDMA or MU-MIMO),
+An example of DL OFDMA BA is shown in Figure 10-ax5 (An example of a TXOP containing an UL MU transmission with an immediate DL MU transmission containing unicast BlockAck frames acknowledging the frames received from the respective STAs).

-Figure 10-ax7 (An example of a TXOP containing UL MU transmissions with an immediate DL non-HT duplicate PPDU containing the M-BA frame.
+An xample for Multi-STA BlockAck frame acknowledgement in a non-HT, HT, VHT or HE SU PPDU is given in Figure 10-ax6 (An example of a TXOP containing UL MU transmissions with an immediate Multi-STA BlockAck (M-BA) frame acknowledging the MPDUs that were correctly received from each STA.
+The UL MU transmission may be OFDMA or MU-MIMO).An example for Multi-STA BlockAck frame acknowledgement in a non-HT duplicate PPDU is given in Figure 10-ax7 (An example of a TXOP containing UL MU transmissions with an immediate DL non-HT duplicate PPDU containing the M-BA frame.
 The UL MU transmissions may be OFDMA or MU-MIMO) ,

-Figure 10-ax8 (An example of a TXOP containing UL MU transmissions with an immediate OFDMA HE MU PPDU containing Multi-STA BlockAck frames.
+An example for Multi-STA BlockAck frame acknowledgement in an OFDMA HE MU PPDU is given in Figure 10-ax8 (An example of a TXOP containing UL MU transmissions with an immediate OFDMA HE MU PPDU containing Multi-STA BlockAck frames.
 The UL MU transmissions may be OFDMA or MU-MIMO).

 CID 1732, 1733, 17, 133